Premises Liability Lawyer in Spartanburg, SC

 Depending on your case, damages may include:

-Medical expenses: This can include emergency care, hospital bills, doctor visits, surgery, physical therapy, medication, and future medical treatment.
+This can include emergency care, hospital bills, doctor visits, surgery, physical therapy, medication, injections, specialist visits, and future medical treatment.

-Out-of-pocket expenses: This may include travel for medical care, assistive devices, and other costs related to the injury.
+This may include travel for medical care, assistive devices, home modifications, and other costs related to the injury.

 It is also important to act quickly because evidence can disappear.
 Video footage may be erased, dangerous conditions may be repaired, witnesses may become difficult to locate, and insurance companies may begin building a defense right away.